iamrealmarsel/portfolio/static/media/text.04723fe7e8558101c89f.md

 ### Intermediate knowledge 🥈

-Javascript, React, React Router, Redux Toolkit, Webpack, Git, Figma, Adobe Photoshop
+JavaScript, React, React Router, Redux Toolkit, Webpack, Git, Figma, Adobe Photoshop

 ### Basic knowledge 🥉

-TypeScript, OOP, Jest, Canvas, GSAP, React Material UI, Bootstrap, Email coding, Gulp, RESTful API.
+TypeScript, OOP, RESTful API, Jest, Canvas, GSAP, React Material UI, Bootstrap, Gulp, Eslint, Email-coding.
 I also read about Data Structure and Design Patterns and solved several tasks on these topics on codewars.

 By the way, I saw a codewars profile badges on many personal sites and github, so I'll put it here too. 💁‍♀️